Welcome to BOC Tennis 2014 Season!

 The tennis season begins at the end of April and lasts through October.
-Members are asked to help get the courts ready: lay down the lines, set up nets, clean up the winter debris, and prepare the clubhouse.
-Your help keeps the maintenance cost for the club down.
+Members are asked to volunteer their time getting courts ready.
+This includes laying down the lines, setting up nets, cleaning up the winter debris, and preparing the clubhouse.
+Your help keeps the maintenance cost down for the club.
 The hours you contribute will be recognized through a reduction in your dues.

 Tennis membership dues include a $50 volunteer fee, to be refunded as a credit towards the next year’s dues.
 Credit is earned for four hours of approved volunteer time, usually two hours each at the spring and fall workdays.
-If you would like to participate but can’t make it to the workdays, or you wish to contribute in a different way, contact John Donaldson, facilities manager, or Hyam Siegel, tennis committee chair.
+If you would like to participate but can’t make it to the workdays, or you wish to contribute in a different way, contact Phil Natowich (380-5917), facilities manager, or David Mischke (387-4168), tennis committee chair.
 Many volunteer opportunities are available.

 The BOC online court reservation system is accessible at brattlebororeservations.com.
 Please go to this site and sign in.
 If you are a new member, you will be given login information as soon as your registration and payment have been processed.
 The site will lead you through the steps to reserve a court.
 In addition, there is a computer in the clubhouse with 24/7 DSL access to the reservation system.
 This system and both websites have proven to be a successful mechanism for members to make and cancel court reservations, communicate club news, and provide forms for league, ladder, tournament, and summer program registration.